 I know which direction your mind is heading dear reader!
 So why it is the most difficult thing to do Marysia?
 The reason is the same!
 Iranians are super nice people, too nice sometimes!

 And how do I know it?
 Well, when shop owner who spotted you on the side of the road is so petrified that you are about to hitch-hike that he stops a tour bus; packs your bags, almost push you inside and refuse to hear no for the answer, you get an idea it won’t be easy.

 But when people in the bus insist on feeding you, giving you water and start discussing options of dropping you by police station.
 So that Police can give you money (because Police help tourists in need) than you know 100%.
 Hitch-hiking is not an easy task to pull off in Iran.

 Of course, we explained many times that we have money.
 That we hitch-hike for cultural and social immersion.
 But it was just too absurd for them to understand this idea.
 At the end the bus driver tried to put money in our backpacks cos he was worried dead about us!
 Iranian are just too nice!

 3. Numbers – Money Issue

 It was the most confusing thing from all.
-Official currency in Iran is rial, but at any possible situations everyone gives you prices in ‘tomans’.
+The official currency in Iran is rial, but at any possible situation everyone gives you prices in ‘tomans’.

 I’m good with maths, never had problems with numbers, and to be frank the calculation system is easy!
 1 toman = 10rials.
 But what I couldn’t get my head around is why oh why they are still operating in currency which has been replaced in 1932?
 80 years ago!

-I remember redenomination of Polish currency back in 1995.
-On the beginning my grandmother sometimes gave value in the old currency.
-We all did for first few months, but after the period of transition and getting used to, it was gone.
+I remember the redenomination of the Polish currency back in 1995.
+In the beginning, my grandmother sometimes gave value in the old currency.
+We all did for the first few months, but after the period of transition and getting used to it, it was gone.
 But not in Iran, oh no!